 The film begins in 1919.
 The pointless slaughter of the Great War has just ended.
 An entire generation of men have been wiped out.
 The scarred survivors of the trenches are coming home to their loved ones.
 These men just want a quiet, steady life with their loved ones and need time to readjust and live a normal life.
 This film follows the experiences of the Gibbons family.

-The film begins with the family moving into a new house in the suburbs of London. the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).
+The film begins with the family moving into a new house in the suburbs of London.
+The family consists of the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).

 Also moving in are Ethel’s mum (Amy Veness) and Frank’s hypochondriac sister, Sylvia(Alison Leggatt), these two squabble something fierce and provide the comedy of the film.
 The family also bring with them their tabby cat, Percy.
 Frank is delighted to find a friend living nearby, a former comrade from the trenches called Bob (Stanley Holloway).